 One of my favorite medical astrology teachers is Eileen Nauman, who has written extensively about the subject from a medical background.
 I hope the following writing will illuminate how medical astrology can inform both naturopathic medicine and Western medical practice:

 Undoubtedly, astrology is one of the most misunderstood and fascinating ancient tools for self-understanding, prediction (in terms of strong potentialities, since we always have free will), and empowerment.

-It can help us understand the energies of our constitution, the flow cycles of our lives and how to live in alignment with cosmic energies that will only bring benefits and growth into our lives.
+It can help us understand the energies of our constitution, the flow cycles of our lives, and how to live in alignment with cosmic energies that will only bring benefits and growth into our lives.

-As a detoxification specialist with a solid background in medical astrology, I have been amazed at how my own chart showed such accurate propensity for many health issues that I’ve experienced – including eczema, lymphatic system stagnation and weaknesses of the nervous system.
+As a detoxification specialist with a solid background in medical astrology, I have been amazed at how my own chart showed such an accurate propensity for many health issues that I’ve experienced – including eczema, lymphatic system stagnation, and weaknesses of the nervous system.
 The same is true for others that I’ve helped with my diagnostic and advisory services.

 By understanding my own genetic and energetic weaknesses, I was able to better align my lifestyle, dietary and emotional habits to meet the needs of my body.
 And this is exactly one of the most empowering and transformational aspects of this ancient diagnostic!

 And if you’re interested in a medical astrology reading, you’re in luck!
-I am currently offering a report package that will analyze both your natal chart and the current planetary transits impacting your natal chart in terms of health and energetic bodily weaknesses.
-The report will also provide you with a customized dietary and lifestyle detox regiment to help you strengthen and regenerate the health areas of concern.
+I am currently offering a health report package that will analyze both your natal chart and the current planetary transits impacting your natal chart in terms of health and energetic bodily weaknesses.
+The report will also provide you with a customized dietary and lifestyle detox regimen to help you strengthen and regenerate the health areas of concern.
 To health and the incredible wisdom of astrology!